 These are all results of internet path congestion, and each affect your game in a different way:

-Ping: the amount of time it takes for a small packet of data to be sent from your computer (or console) to your game’s server
+Ping: This is the measurement in milliseconds (ms) of the time it takes a packet of data to get from your computer (or console) to your game’s server.

-Ping Spike: short random increases in response time that cause the game to feel choppy (e.g., someone bumps your elbow)
+Spike: Spikes are short random increases in response time that cause the game to feel choppy (e.g., someone bumps your elbow).
+They are the amplitudes of the high jitter occurrences.
+Unstable connections have more frequent and longer periods of in which there is high jitter.

 These are the four main factors to consider when looking to improve your gaming experience, each of which the Cox Elite Gamer Service is built to optimize.

-To see the difference, all four of these metrics are measured and displayed real-time on your "Performance" dashboard.
-If you ever forget which term means which, simply hover over the blue "?" square for a definition of each metric.
+To see the difference, all four of these metrics are measured and displayed in real-time on your "Performance" dashboard.
+If you ever forget what the terms mean, simply hover over the white "?" square for a definition of each metric.